Eyon42/Eyon42/README.md

 ### Hi there 👋

-I'm currently learning Web Developement and Machine Learning and applying my knowledge by building a language learning website.
+I'm currently learning Web Developement and bulding a toy [fullstack project](https://github.com/Eyon42/DocAuth).

+Beside that I do freelance work, mostly with data visualization (Matplotlib, Plotly and Bokeh), but I'm open to projects in Data Engineering, Data Science and Back-end Developement.

 <!--
 **Eyon42/Eyon42** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.